veertuinc/anka-docs/_partials/anka-build-cloud/oci-registries.md

 To push a VM template, you can use the `anka registry push {vm} -t {tag}` command.

-Let's say I pushed a VM template with the name `26.4.1-arm64` and the tag `latest`.
-This will create a repository in Dockerhub with the name `dockerhubUser/26.4.1-arm64` and a tag with the name `latest`.
+Let's say I pushed a VM template with the name `26.4.1-arm64` and the tag `v1`.
+This will create a repository in Dockerhub with the name `dockerhubUser/26.4.1-arm64` and a tag with the name `v1`.

 ### ECR Public and Private Registries